 This spring break, Wharton took students of all schools on a trip to Los Angeles to show them that business opportunities exist far outside the world of Wall Street banks.

-The Wharton Industry Exploration Program, which sponsored the trip, offers undergraduates from all four of Penn’s schools the to a city known for expertise in a specific industry and to learn from leading professionals about potential career paths in that industry.
+The Wharton Industry Exploration Program, which sponsored the trip, offers undergraduates from all four of Penn’s schools the opportunity to travel to a city known for expertise in a specific industry and to learn from leading professionals about potential career paths in that industry.

 The trip was packed with tours of major production studios including Sony Pictures, Lionsgate and Nickelodeon.
 Each day of the trip also included several speakers and paneled discussions at Paramount Studios from representatives in the music, movie and television industries.